Solar Facebook ads are a great way to get a lot of solid solar leads. Learn how it all works with Facebook lead generation ad examples here.

 Strategy – Performing Competitive Analysis – Video 2

-For example, you might want to analyze top lead-gen competitors in your geographical market and see what kind of Facebook campaigns they are running.
-Remember to do your homework and use free trial programs until you find something that works well for you and your team’s process.
+For example, you might want to analyze top lead-gen competitors in your geographical market.
+See what kind of Facebook campaigns they are running.
+Remember to do your homework and use free trial programs until you find something.
+That works well for you and your team’s process.

 From my experience, you don’t want to overthink your ad and audience creation, keep it simple.
 Use video ads and show them things they have never seen before.